Creative Arts – Visual Arts

 Print making

-Students are inspired by a PowerPoint presentation showing outstanding photos taken by primary school students.
+Students are inspired by a presentation showing outstanding photos taken by primary school students.
 They learn some photography theory as well as tips to take quality photos on iPads.
-In pairs, students spend time outside around taking photos applying their new knowledge.
-They complete a 'scavenger hunt' of photos.
-Students narrow down their images to 5 favourites and then choose one photo to share with their classmates.
+In small groups, students spend time on the Bungoona Path taking photos applying their new knowledge.
+Back in the classroom they reflect on their favourite images.
+Along the trail students will also observe elements of art and principles of design in nature.

 Recommended excursion site